serge-arbor/php-delayed-webhook/readme.md

 ## Overview
 - This is a showcase implementation.
 The goal is to demonstrate coding skills with Symfony API best practices, following SOLID and DRY principles
 - If that task would be a real-world task - It's no need to build so scalable code structure and to split all the logic into layers.
-The short-deadline solution would much smaller
+The short-deadline solution would be much smaller
-- ***You can check out my [alternative solution to this Home Assignment](https://github.com/serge-arbor/php-webhook-api) built with Node.js and TypeScript, which is more laconic and covered by e2e tests***
+- ***You can check out my [alternative solution to this Home Assignment](https://github.com/serge-arbor/node-delayed-webhook) built with Node.js and TypeScript, which is more laconic and covered by e2e tests***

 ## Assumptions and Design decisions
 - The application is required to be used in some local environment without any external access, therefore **the authentication is not required**